ESMValGroup/ESMValTool/tests/test_diagnostics/doc_testing.rst

    The role of testing in the continous integration (CI ) lifecyle of a software project

-   xxxxx The legend consists of all elements after the caption.
-In this case, the legend consists of this paragraph and the following
-   table:

 How does the testing in ESMValTool work in principle?